 This blog post will walk you through what we at GT mean by content reuse.
 We will discuss the importance of this digital functionality within higher education and the key actors and decision-makers.
 We will address both the what and the why, and describe the powerful value add.
 We will then wrap up by walking you through several examples of how content reuse can be put into practice.
 We will also provide you with some key takeaways and actions that you can take today.

 What is the problem and what are the impacts?

 It can take from 3 to 5 months to create compelling courseware, that amount of time should be shortened, allowing learning design teams to more rapidly ideate and deliver new courses to more partners and more learners more rapidly and efficiently.

-Every school year, Instructional Designers, Assistant Deans of Online Learning, Professors, and other faculty work together to create and update content for their soon-to-be students.
-This can become an arduous task if you are creating new content each and every school year, even when working together.
+Every school year, Content Developers, Instructional Designers, Assistant Deans of Online Learning, Professors, and other personas work together to create and update content for their soon-to-be students.
+This can become an arduous task if you are creating new content each and every year, even when working together.

 A big stumbling block today is the sheer amount of learning content that very often needs to be re-used for a different learner, a different type, and, of course, a different type of delivery method.
 How does one not have to create, manage, and update multiple versions of the same overall content with its structure, content assets, and style, etc for re-use at scale?

 We know how important it is to author once and distribute different versions of the content according to end-user personas.
 Through smart content tagging, you can re-use a set of content that can be tagged as a master course, with tags to identify what part of that content is needed for a subset of learners.
 Let’s take a look:

 Imagine being able to take your example documents and articles you use every school year, and “drag and drop” them right into any new content you are creating or updating.
 Through content Reuse, you can save your popular content, and insert it right into our authoring tool.